 Resetting the Filters

 If this is the case, you can remove all the filters (Google calls them “Tools”) by clicking the “Clear” menu button.
-Please note that this button will only be visible when there’s actually something to clear, though.
+This button will only be visible when there’s something to clear, of course.

 Finding Diagrams and Graphs

-A regular Google images search for “restaurant tables” will give me a set of results that aren’t of great interest for me, because I would only need diagrams.
-Let’s choose “Black and white” from the “Any color” menu; this will increase our options to stumble upon something useful.
+As you can see, a regular search for “restaurant tables” will give us a set of results that aren’t of great interest – we need some diagrams!
+And since most diagrams use the black and white colors, let’s choose “Black and white” from the “Color” menu; this will increase our chances of stumbling upon something useful.

-As you can see, Google will return a list with all the search results that contain identical or visually similar images; this will allow you to find higher resolution versions of a particular image as well.
-Not only that, but Google will also try and guess what this image is about, and I would say that “restaurant table” describes my picture quite well.
+As you can see, Google will return a list with all the search results that contain identical or visually similar images.
+The “All sizes” option allows you to find higher resolution versions of a particular image – if they are available, of course.